BBC Red Button: Availability

 BBC Red Button is available on all digital television platforms in the UK, including digital cable through Virgin Media, digital satellite through Sky and Freesat and digital terrestrial television through Freeview.
 On Freeview interactivity does not permit users to submit data (such as answering questions in a quiz or requesting video on demand), as the platform does not provide a return path.

-The BBC currently provides one video stream to all platforms, which can be accessed directly from Freeview channel 601, Freesat and Sky on channel 981 (UK only) and Virgin Media UK channel 991.
+The BBC currently provides one video stream to all platforms, which can be accessed directly from Freeview channel 601, Freesat channel 980, Sky channel 970 (UK only) and Virgin Media UK channel 991.
 Until mid-February 2023, the feed provided was only in standard definition, with a high-definition version of RB 1 (the primary feed) used for high-profile sporting events, which included the Olympics and Wimbledon.
-Since February 15 2023, the standard definition feed was replaced across all platforms with a high-definition version, as part of the BBC's plan to upgrade its channel offering into high-definition.
+Since 15 February 2023 the standard definition feed has been replaced across all platforms with a high-definition version, as part of the BBC's plan to upgrade its channel offering into high-definition.
 One advantage of the feed is the DVR ability as the conventional Red Button interaction restricts DVR record / pause / rewind functions, and is a major caveat for many.

-The BBC does have the ability to increase the amount of streams during major events and has done so on numerous occasions, as follows:
+Prior to 2023, the BBC had the ability to increase the amount of streams during major events and had done so on numerous occasions, as follows: